-Inspired by the museum’s own Shuttlecocks by Claes Oldenburg and Coosje van Bruggen, this handmade mug by local ceramicist Irma Starr is made of glazed stoneware, and features hand-stamped feather textures.
+Inspired by the museum’s own Shuttlecocks by Claes Oldenburg and Coosje van Bruggen, this mug, designed local ceramicist Irma Starr, is made of glazed stoneware, and features hand-stamped feather textures.

 Glazed earthenware stoneware